 Once a user is assigned a suitable custom profile with preferably ‘a skeleton’ of minimum permissions, they are assigned organization-specific permission sets.

-Permission sets are used to deliberately assign additional user permissions on top of profiles.
-Preferably, an organization should use permission sets to give object permissions and field-level access.
+Permission sets deliberately assign additional user permissions on top of profiles.
+An organization should preferably use permission sets to give object permissions and field-level access.

 These sets make the permissions more flexible and easily upgradeable.
 On top of this, they keep the changes organization-specific, which won’t affect any other user or organization.

 Moreover, organizations can have multiple roles and numerous permission sets.
-To tackle the management of such cases, permission set groups come in handy.
+To manage such cases, permission set groups come in handy.
 Multiple permission sets that are combined are called permission set groups.

 The next level is field-level security.
 It takes care of permission over fields and can be enforced through profiles and permission sets.
 This level is preferred over removing or adding fields from the overall Salesforce page layout.